conoverm/webpack-starter/Readme.md

 Well, we added Vue-Loader, and the Vue component, but we never told Webpack to specifically look for that asset to bundle.

 The question here is: We didn't?
 How's that?
-The new Vue component is sitting in `/src` and Vue looks in `/src` for stuff to compile right?
+The new Vue component is sitting in `/src` and Webpack looks in `/src` for stuff to compile right?

 Yes and no. By default, Webpack looks for `/src/index.js` as the "entrypoint" for the application.
 Everything Webpack is going to compile needs to be referenced by `index.js` or by all nodes of `index.js`.
 That would be the "dependency graph".